pfreixes/python-times/README.md

 print "Real {0}s, User {1}s, Sys {2}s".format(*t.times())
 ```

-As output it shows that the major time is still consumed by the Python code and not
+The output shows that the major time is still consumed by the Python code and not
 by the Operating System:

 ```bash